robbert-harms/musical-games/README.rst

 Musical Games
 #############
 This package features an implementation of various musical dice games by Mozart, Kirnberger and Stadler.
+These dice games are also known as "Musikalisches Würfelspiel" (German for "musical dice game").

 The earliest printed edition of a dice game is Johann Philipp Kirnberger's "Der allezeit fertige Menuetten- und Polonaisencomponist"
 (The ever-ready minuet and polonaise composer"), published in 1757.